Aimé Simard

-Aimé Simard (1968 – 18 July 2003) was a Canadian outlaw biker and hitman, he was a member of the Montreal Rockers Motorcycle Club, a support club for the Hells Angels.
+Aimé Simard (1968 – 18 July 2003) was a Canadian outlaw biker and hitman.
+He was a member of the Montreal-based Rockers Motor Club, a support club for the Hells Angels.
 He operated on the side as a contract killer, working for the Hells Angels and other organized crime groups in Canada.
 He would later turn crown witness and inform on his club.
-The Rockers operated from 1992-Mid 2000s out of Montreal, Quebec, Canada.
+The Rockers operated from 1992/mid-2000s out of Montreal, Quebec, Canada.